agiratech-sudheer/Ruby-training-session/README.md

 puts(20 <=> 20)
 puts(10 <=> 20)
 puts(20 <=> 10)
+### Ternary Operator

+It is a conditional operator which is a shorthand version of the if-else statement.
+It has three operands and hence the name ternary.
+It will return one of two values depending on the value of a Boolean expression.
+Syntax :

+condition ? first_expression : second_expression;

+#### Excercise:

+condition: It be evaluated to true or false.

+If the condition is true
+ first_expression is evaluated and becomes the result.

+If the condition is false,
+ second_expression is evaluated and becomes the result.
 ### Logical Operators
 They are used to combine two or more conditions/constraints or to complement the evaluation of the original condition in consideration.
 They are described below: